cedarai/serverless-url-shortener/README.md

 ### By API

-POST the following content to the API endpoint https://api.cedarai.com/url-shortener
+POST the following JSON string to the API endpoint https://api.cedarai.com/url-shortener

 ```json
 { "url": "https://you_url" }